Investing in Our Future

-The Unitarian Universalist Congregation of Atlanta Endowment Fund (UUCA EF) is a means for people to make a long-term investment in the future of UUCA.
+The Unitarian Universalist Congregation of Atlanta Endowment Fund (UUCA EF) is a means for people to make a long-term investment in our future.
 It is a tax-exempt corporation created in 1970 to provide support to UUCA.

-According to its charter, Endowment Fund assets must be used exclusively for religious, charitable and educational purposes through UUCA EF’s support of UUCA.
-Essentially the UUCA EF is able to fund projects that arise throughout the year that contribute to UUCA’s future prosperity.
+According to its charter, Endowment Fund assets are to be used exclusively for religious, charitable and educational purposes through UUCA EF’s support of UUCA.
+Throughout the year, UUCA EF is able to fund projects that contribute to our congregation’s prosperity.
 The relationship of the UUCA EF to UUCA is similar to that of a trust to its beneficiaries.

-How can I support our UUCA Endowment Fund?
+How can you support our UUCA Endowment Fund?

-- Donate cash or securities directly to the Fund at any time, including in honor or in memory of someone.
-Or as an annual donation as a member of our Birthday Club (donating an amount equal to your age each year).
-If donating cash, write a check payable to “UUCA Endowment Fund” and mail to UUCA or leave in office mailbox, indicating dedication if desired.
-Or, make an online gift to the Endowment Fund HERE.
+Directly to the Fund at any time, including in honor or in memory of someone, or as an annual donation as a member of our Birthday Club (donating an amount equal to your age each year).
+If donating cash, write a check payable to “UUCA Endowment Fund” and mail, to UUCA or make an online gift to the Endowment Fund HERE.
 If donating securities, please contact the Endowment Fund treasurer at firstname.lastname@example.org to ensure proper transfer.

-- Make a bequest in your will or other estate-planning documents to UUCA Endowment Fund.
-Suggested language for this bequest is “I give to the Unitarian Universalist Congregation of Atlanta Endowment Fund (tax ID number 23-7085616, a nonprofit 501(c)(3) corporation located in Atlanta, GA) _____ percent of my estate or the sum of $_____.”
+Or other estate-planning documents to UUCA Endowment Fund.
+Suggested language for this request; “I give to the Unitarian Universalist Congregation of Atlanta Endowment Fund (tax ID number 23-7085616, a nonprofit 501(c)(3) corporation located in Atlanta, GA) _____ percent of my estate or the sum of $_____.”

-What is the Legacy Society of the Endowment Fund and how can I join?
+What is the Legacy Society of the Endowment Fund?
+How can I join?

 Anyone who makes a bequest to the UUCA EF in their will or makes the EF a beneficiary of an insurance policy or retirement account can become a member of the Legacy Society.
-Legacy Society membership is encouraged as both a lasting means to contribute to UUCA’s future and as a means to encourage clarity in estate planning documents.
+Legacy Society membership is encourages a lasting means to contribute to UUCA’s future and promotes clarity in estate planning documents.
 If you have already made this commitment in your estate planning or are planning to do so and would like to become a Legacy Society member, please email email@example.com

 What is the current value of UUCA Endowment Fund assets?